Janus, King of Cyprus: Mamluk war

+Captivity

 That disaster, together with the previous raids, the war operations of Janus against Genoese, the epidemics and the invasion of locusts caused the Cypriot serfs, who lived in conditions of utter poverty, to revolt.
 The leader of the Cypriot revolutionaries was a person called Alexis, who was declared king in Lefkoniko.
 The revolution was big, and was supported by the population, who elected their own leaders in many places of Cyprus.

 Meanwhile, Janus was humiliated in Cairo: they took him, tied up with chains and riding a donkey, in front of the sultan, after which he was forced to kneel and worship nine times the soil on which he stepped.
-The release of Janus was effected after the mediations of Europeans, who collected money for the required ransoms.
+The release of Janus was effected after the intervention of Europeans, who collected money for the required ransom.
 Cyprus also had to offer the sultan an annual tax based on income from 5,000 duchies.
 This tax continued to be paid even after the end of Frankish rule in Cyprus.
 Together with Janus, some of the captives managed to buy their freedom after their families collected money to ransom them.
 Others remained captive and were sold as slaves.

 While Janus was captive in Cyprus, the nobles and the royal family members were trying to deal with Alexis' rebellion and concurrently trying to achieve the release of Janus.
 With help from Europe, the rebellion was repressed after 10 months.
 The rebels' leader was arrested and after terrible tortures was executed in Nicosia on 12 May 1427, the same day that King Janus arrived in Paphos from Cairo.